Research into Practice

 For further information please contact:

-The research data and information which is collected as part of the program provides critical insight to the relationships between the farmer, their health, their farm and farming sustainability.
+The de-identified research data and information which is collected as part of the Health and Lifestyle Assessments provide critical insight to the relationships between the farmer, their health, and the farming business.

 Further Information:

-If you are a rural professional or a farm man, woman or agricultural worker and interested in the Sustainable Farm Families™ program, please contact:
+If you are a rural professional or a farm man, woman or agricultural worker and interested in the Health and Lifestyle Assessments, please contact:

 Digital storytelling workshops